-On this day, coaches oppose the 40-20 rule, Russell Crowe puts his financial clout behind the Bunnies and the Moose gets life.
+On this day in rugby league history, Tonga becomes a top-four nation, Russell Crowe puts his financial clout behind the Bunnies and the Moose gets life.

 Canterbury captain Terry Lamb is rushed to hospital with a suspected blood clot in his lung.